kenkawakenkenke/stickfigure-recorder/README.md

-# webcamstickman
+# Stickfigure Recorder
-Website to generate stickman gifs from webcam video.
+Website to generate stickfigure gifs from webcam video.